-If a location should close down temporarily during a league play session (i.e. for the night, or multiple days but re-opening before the next league meet), and if less than two games have been played by any group, the match shall be canceled and not recorded.
-If two or more games have been played by all groups, then scores will be recorded only for those games played by all groups.

-Missing games will be rescheduled by the League Officials.
+If a location should close down temporarily during a league play session (i.e. for the night, or multiple days but re-opening before the next league meet), and if less than one-half (50%) of the scheduled games have been played by any player, the meet shall be canceled and the results from the meet shall be void.
+If one-half (50%) or more games have been played, the results of already played games shall stand and the remaining games from the meet shall be rescheduled for a later date to be determined by the League Officials.